learn-co-curriculum/hs-intro-software-engineering-music-library/README.md

-<a href='https://learn.co/lessons/hs-intro-software-engineering-music-library' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-intro-software-engineering-music-library' title='Music Library'>Music Library</a> on Learn.co and start learning to code for free.</p>